-The Melodies Were Still Merrie
+The Tunes Were Still Looney

 During the 1931-32 film season the Warner Brothers cartoon unit started their second series of cartoons, titled “Merrie Melodies”.
 Here are the songs that inspired them.